 See the library reading list for this module (Canterbury)

 By the end of the course students should be able to:

-2. Understand the importance and implications of the central issues of ancient philosophy within their historical context, the field of philosophy, and modern society;
+2. Understand the importance and implications of central issues of ancient philosophy within their historical context, the field of philosophy, and modern scholarly literature;

 3. Comprehend the conceptual nuances of key ancient Greek terms without relying on English translations and appreciate the ambiguity and limits of knowledge;

-4. Develop critical, specific and in-depth analyses of these issues; and
+4. Demonstrate critical, specific and in-depth analyses of these issues;

 5. Engage reflectively with other people's analyses and interpretations of primary and secondary sources.